Paris, France

 Paris is the capital city of France.

-The river Seine divides the city into the Rive Gauche on the south and the Rive Droite on the north banks of the river.
+The river Seine divides the city into the Rive Gauche on the south bank and the Rive Droite on the north bank of the river.
 The river is still very busy with commercial barges transporting cargo in and out, there is also much

 The historical name for the city is Parisii and given by the Gauls, however the Romans arrived in 52 B.C. and changed the name to Lutetia